 Chairmans Report

 Zoheir Tyebkhan, M.H.
-Chairman (February 2017 )
+Hon.
+Secretary

 Aminul Haque Trustee

-Mohammad Ishaque Trustee (Until January 2017)
+Mohammad Ilyas Trustee (Until September 2023)

 H.L.
-Hei (Coordinator)
+Hei (Member)

 Shabir Hussain (Member)

-Bazlul Quader (Member)
+Bazlul Quader Helal (Member)

 Ma Fung Hing Jamal Loondin (Member)